© Gary Crofts (Graphics Wizard) 1986

 By the time Seven Sisters had really made their mark on the local scene, Hugh had left the

 band.
-His place was taken by Mike Brown - another old-school tie wearer - who played
+His place was taken by Mike - another old-school-tie wearer - who played

-rhythm guitar, and occasional bass.
-Mike's addition supplied the band with a more solid
+rhythm guitar and occasional bass.
+Mike's addition supplied the band with more solidity,

-at the 'Basement Club' in Brighton, and they also took headline place at the 'Riverside' when the
+at 'The Basement' club in Brighton, and they also took the prime slot at the Fetcham Riverside

 A second recording was made, at a rehearsal, sometime in mid-late '86.
 This rough-cut